 2013 NCWIT Summit - Flashtalk, "Social Media for Change Leaders" by Herb Morreale

-Jeffrey Forbes: Our last speaker is Herb Morreale who is the CEO of 6Kites an entrepreneurial alliance member company, give him a round of applause for that, um who's going to be speaking about the One9ninety rule of Social media.
+JEFFREY FORBES: Our last speaker is Herb Morreale who is the CEO of 6kites, an Entrepreneurial Alliant member company.
+Give him a round of applause for that, [applause] who's going to be speaking about the 1:9:90 rule of social media.